-We are living in an age of rapid technological changes, scientific advancement – an Information Age – in which we have access to more Bible study tools, history and critical thinking, yet ignorance and deception seems to be more entrenched.
+We are living in an age of rapid technological changes, scientific advancement – an Information Age.
+We have access to more Bible study tools, historical records and critical works, yet ignorance and deception seem to be more entrenched.

 “I am an agent from the 3rd heavens! … We penetrate through the earth [and] bring you to the devil through [the] Internet.
 Have you not seen us before?
 Don’t you hear people like Beyonce, Rihanna, Jay Z, all of them … they are worshipping us … I am Baphomet, yes!
 The god of the Illuminati, that is what I am … Jay Z is our king.”

 “We command the spirit of Illuminati, perish! in the name of Jesus!
 We break all the Illuminati network in Nigeria!”
-The congregation replied with a loud “amen!”
+The congregation replied with a loud “Amen!”

-You’d have to be gullible to a certain degree to believe this.
-Unfortunately, in some church circles today, once you claim to be an ex-Baphomet, a reincarnated Michael Jackson, or an alien from the 7th heaven, the congregation will loll out their tongues at whatever you say.
+Unfortunately in some church circles today, once you claim to be an ex-Baphomet, a reincarnated Michael Jackson, or an alien from the 7th heaven, the congregation will loll out their tongues at whatever you say.
 You can even crank out a DVD and earn a fortune.
 We are just as prone to falsehood as those in the 16th century, and this is not restricted to Africa.

 Truly, there are natural limits to everything except human stupidity.
 Something in our fallen nature always wants us to think we have found a truth that others have never found, and makes us feel “superior” for discovering it.
 It worked in Eden and it still works today.

 The word “discernment” is from two Greek words, anakrino, meaning to examine or judge closely, and diakrino, to separate out, investigate and to examine.

 Hebrews 5:14 says: “But solid food is for the mature, who because of practice have their senses trained to discern good and evil.”